 A type rating is not required for most carriers who fly aircraft that weights less than 12,500 pounds.

-For this reason, we offer candidates the option to conduct their training in one of our two light twin aircraft: The Beechcraft Duchess BE-76 or Tecnam P2006T.
+For this reason, we offer candidates the option to conduct their training in one of our light twin aircraft.
 The short course consists of 7-10 hours of flight training, as well as 10 hours of ground school.
 A candidate must become familiar with all aspects of the aircraft prior to the checkride.

 The examination is carried out on the exact aircraft the candidate has trained on.
 Upon successful completion of the check ride, the airman will receive the FAA ATP Multiengine Certificate.